Sadak: Plot

-Maharani (Sadashiv Amrapurkar) is an evil transgender pimp that runs a brothel.
-She employs many girls such as Pooja (Pooja Bhatt) and Chanda (Neelima Azeem).
-Ravi Kishore Verma (Sanjay Dutt), a taxi driver, meets Pooja before she is bought by Maharani, and his friend Gotya (Deepak Tijori) is in love with Chanda.
-Ravi previously witnessed his sister Roopa (Soni Razdan) plunge to death after being diagnosed with STD.
+Maharani, a transgender brothel owner, runs a sex trafficking operation in Bombay.
+She employs several women including Pooja and Chanda.
+Ravi Kishore Verma, a taxi driver, meets Pooja before she is taken in by Maharani, and his friend Gotya is in love with Chanda.
+Ravi previously witnessed his sister Roopa plunge to death after being diagnosed with STD.
 She had eloped with her lover who sold her off at a brothel and forced her to become a prostitute.
-This violent incident left Ravi traumatized and scared.
-He becomes an insomniac who keeps having disturbing visions of his sister's death and is restless and violent on occasions.
-On one of his taxi-plying days, he meets Inspector Irani (Pankaj Dheer), who Ravi recognizes from an article published about the cop when he had won a medal.
-Ravi drops him off at his destination, refuses to take any money from him, and the cop tells him to come to him if he ever needs the help of any kind.
+The incident leaves Ravi emotionally disturbed and plagued by insomnia and violent episodes.

+One day, Ravi meets Inspector Irani, a police officer he recognizes from a newspaper article.
+He gives Irani a ride and refuses payment.
+The officer tells him to reach out if he ever needs help.

 Ravi meets Pooja again as she tries to flee the brothel of Maharani and tries to help her in vain.
-He procures his life's savings, a meager sum of thirty thousand rupees from Salim Bhai (Avtar Gill), his taxi's owner and takes out Pooja for one night, posing as her customer.
-He does so with the help of his friend Gotya, and a pimp Gullu (Mushtaq Khan).
+He procures his life's savings, a meager sum of thirty thousand rupees from Salim Bhai, his taxi's owner and takes out Pooja for one night, posing as her customer.
+He does so with the help of his friend, Gotya, and a pimp, Gullu.
 Gotya, however, is held as collateral under Maharani's orders in case Pooja is not safely returned.
-They roam around Bombay, spend some romantic time with each other, during which Ravi tells Pooja that he loves her and would keep on coming back to the brothel for her every night (presumably—so that she is not sold to other customers).
+They roam around Bombay and spend some romantic time with each other, during which Ravi tells Pooja that he loves her and will keep on coming back to the brothel for her every night (presumably—so that she is not sold to other customers).